weaviate/weaviate/README.md

 ## Description

-Weaviate is a cloud-native, real-time vector search engine (aka _neural search engine_ or _deep search engine_).
-There are modules for specific use cases such as semantic search, plugins to integrate Weaviate in any application of your choice, and a [console](https://console.semi.technology/) to visualize your data.

-_GraphQL - RESTful - vector search engine - vector database - neural search engine - semantic search - HNSW - deep search - machine learning - kNN_
+Weaviate is a low-latency vector search engine with out-of-the-box support for different media types (text, images, etc.).
+It offers Semantic Search, Question-Answer-Extraction, Classification, and more.
+Built from scratch in Go, it stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance of a cloud-native database, all accessible through GraphQL, REST and various language clients.

 ## Features